 The blizzard we had on December 20th, 2006 was probably the worst I’ve seen since living in Colorado Springs.
-The 10 minute average wind speed hovered around 45 mph for 3 hours and wind gusts exceeded 55 mph.
+The 10 minute average wind speed hovered around 45 mph for 3 hours and wind gusts frequently exceeded 55 mph.
 It was one nasty storm that caused a lot of problems all throughout the country.

-For us however, and most people I spoke with who live all around town, the pain was troublesome.
-Due to the direction of the wind and the orientation of our home, it blew snow in the attic through the louvers of the gable vents, which then accumulated on top of the insulation.
-However, I didn’t know this until 3 days later when the sun came out, heated the attic, which then melted the snow.
-This was not good.
+For us however, and most people I spoke with around town, the blizzard was troublesome for another less obvious reason.
+Due to the direction of the wind and the orientation of our home, the wind blew snow into the attic through the louvers of the gable vents.
+Unbeknownst to me, several inches of snow accumulated on top of the insulation.
+It wasn’t until 3 days later when the sun came out, heated the attic, and melted the snow, that I had a problem.
+A big one.

-So I ran down to Home Depot and purchased two large bags of R-38 fiberglass insulation with vapor barrier.
-When I returned home, I removed the wet blown-in insulation (yuck), left the attic bare for about 36 hours and ran a temporary fan through the attic opening to evaporate the remaining moisture.
+So, I drive down to Home Depot and purchased two large bags of R-38 fiberglass insulation with vapor barrier.
+When I returned home, I removed the wet blown-in insulation (yuck) and left the attic bare for about 36 hours.
+I ran a temporary fan through the attic opening to help evaporate and remove the remaining moisture.
 The day after the attic was dry, I laid down the new insulation.
 I also decided to build some covers for the gable vents so I could prevent the wind from blowing snow into the attic in the future.